marcustyphoon/webextension-repo-template/README.md

-Quick and easy repo template for coding JavaScript.
+Quick and easy repo template for creating a web extension.

 What did I do to make this?